gampleman/SE-Editor-Toolkit/README.md

 SE Editing Toolkit
 ==================

 Adds a couple of features for easier editing of (mainly crappy) questions on the SE sites.
+See http://stackapps.com/questions/2209/se-editor-toolkit for the Stackapps thread.

 Contributing
 ------------

-The code should be reasonably readable where `toolbar.js` is the file containing some common logic and then each button has it's own file. `jsdiff.js` (suprisingly enough) contains the diffing functionality.
+The code should be reasonably readable where `toolbar.js` is the file containing some common logic and then each button has it's own file. `jsdiff.js` (surprisingly enough) contains the diffing functionality.

 Procedure is simple, fork, edit, send pull request.
 The plugin should be easy to port to any other browser, it is built with very basic js (it uses `querySelector` in a few cases, but this is not necessary and can be easily removed).
-I'm happy to maintain other versions for other browsers as long as you provide a build script to automatically build the extension from these sourcefiles.
+I'm happy to maintain other versions for other browsers as long as you provide a build script to automatically build the extension from these source files.

+For example don't be shy to submit a patch to add some proper icons, I'm pretty sure that the current unicode chars are pretty confusing.

 Features
 ========